CenterOnBudget/getcensus/README.md

 * Retrieve data from table B19013 for all states in 2015, 2016, and 2017
 getcensus B19013, years(2015/2017) clear

-* Retrieve data from table B19013 for all counties in two states, Alabama and Wyoming, in three years getcensus B19013, years(2015/2017) geography(county) statefips(01 56) clear
+* Retrieve data from table B19013 for all counties in two states (Alabama and Wyoming) in three years getcensus B19013, years(2015/2017) geography(county) statefips(01 56) clear
 ```